 3. Identify Obligations

 You must secure your sake as the lender.
-In this step, you need to include the dating of the loan and the amount of the loan and it will be served as a promissory note to make sure that the debtor will pay the exact amount in the given date.
+In this step, you need to include the dating of the loan and the amount of the loan and it will be served as a promissory note to make sure that the debtor will pay the exact amount on the given date.

 4. Set Restrictions for Collateral

 If you have the authority within the collateral, you need to make sure that the debtor will not sell it.
-You should include a clause that prohibits the debtor to sell or transfer the ownership of the collateral.
+You should include a clause in the exclusive agreement that prohibits the debtor to sell or transfer the ownership of the collateral.
 If not, then it is the loss of the lender as the debtor will declare a default in the agreement; the property is not in the lender's hands anymore.

 5. Describe Collateral Maintenance